Related Master’s Degrees at Brown

-Students complete two years of courses, including three required classes and nine elective courses.
+Students in the M.A. program complete two years of courses, including two required classes and ten elective courses.
 In addition, students undertake two practicums, gaining professional experience and the opportunity to reflect on the theory and practice of the field.
-In recent years, students have worked at museums (including the Smithsonian, Boston Museum of Fine Arts, the Baseball Hall of Fame, and the International Folk Art Museum), local historical societies, the National Park Service, and Providence’s New Urban Arts program.
+In recent years, students have worked at museums (including the Smithsonian, Boston Museum of Fine Arts, the Baseball Hall of Fame, and the International Folk Art Museum), the National Park Service, local historical societies, state, city and federal agencies, archives and libraries.

 M.A. in Public Policy

-Students in the Masters of Public Policy (MPP) program are required to complete sixteen courses.
-This includes eight required courses (six core courses plus two credit-bearing internship and research workshop courses) and eight electives which the student chooses.
+Students in the Masters of Public Policy (MPP) program are required to complete twelve courses.
+This includes eight required courses, one online course, and three electives which the student chooses.